Code-Institute-Submissions/jasons-cook-book/README.md

 I think if I were to re-approach this project, I might start by designing the interface before writing the code.
 There are merits for both approaches, however, to see which is better for me, approaching the project at a different angle might reveal a more optimal strategy.
 Additionally, I might incorporate some authentication and administration, possibly by building the application from the ground up with Django. this would allow for user accounts and authentication, as well as administration with a dedicated interface.

+## Improvements

+If I were to work on this project in the future with improved skills, one area I would look into improving would be adding some more python functionality.
+I did attempt to implement a review system, where reviews would be stored in a text file and displayed under each recipe.
+I had a lot of issues with this however, with the same reviews appearing under all recipes, users being able to edit each others reviews and so on.
+After some discussion with my mentor I decided to abandone this feature as it seemed out of scope for the project.
+I would also consider adding some more visual elements, to make the website a bit more dynamic, with maybe the feature to add videos and images to recipes.

 ## Built With